What Does The Bible Say About Good Friday

 Prayer and fasting are traditional ways to express sorrow for sin and to draw closer to God.
 Consider setting aside time for prayer on Good Friday, asking God to reveal the depth of his love for you and to help you understand the significance of Jesus' sacrifice.
 Fasting, whether from food or other distractions, can help you focus on spiritual matters and deepen your connection with God.

 When you pray, confess your sins and ask for forgiveness.
-Thank God for his mercy and grace, and commit to living a life that honors him.
+That's why thank God for his mercy and grace, and commit to living a life that honors him.
 Use this time to reflect on areas in your life where you need to grow and ask for God's help in overcoming your weaknesses.

 Attend a Good Friday Service

 Many churches hold special services on Good Friday to commemorate the crucifixion.
-These services often include readings from Scripture, hymns, prayers, and reflections on the meaning of Good Friday.
+So these services often include readings from Scripture, hymns, prayers, and reflections on the meaning of Good Friday.
 Attending a service can be a powerful way to experience the day in community with other believers.

 If you are unable to attend a service in person, consider watching one online.
 Many churches stream their services live, making it possible to participate from anywhere in the world.